Marzogh/SPIMemory/README.md

 ###### Completely supported
 - Arduino Uno
 - Arduino Leonardo
-- Arduino Micro
-- Arduino Fio
-- Arduino Mega
 - Arduino Due
+- Arduino Zero
 - ESP8266 Boards (On the Arduino IDE)
 - Simblee Boards (On the Arduino IDE)
+- Arduino Mega
+- Arduino Micro
+- Arduino Fio

 ###### In BETA
 - ESP32 Boards (Tested on the Sparkfun ESP32 thing) The library is known to work with the ESP32 core as of the current commit <a href = "https://github.com/espressif/arduino-esp32/tree/7d0968c10dc540709d69a28eab2457075c1e4fa8">7d0968c</a> on 16.04.2017. ```ESP32 support will remain in beta till the ESP32 core can be installed via the Arduino boards manager.```